 Toilet training is something that many cat owners take for granted.
 Even rescue cats often know how to use a litter tray, having copied their mothers.
 Some felines may not have experienced this essential socialization, though.
 Even older cats may need to be toilet trained from scratch, or they will defecate outside of their litter trays.

 Sadly, some cats are stray or feral.
 This means they never received the socialization required to become a pet.
-Sometimes, a kitten is born in a family home but rejected by their mother.
+Sometimes, a kitten is born in a family home but was rejected by its mother.

-This means they were never taught basic functions of life in a human home.
+This means that it was never taught the basic functions.
 Some cats are also bullied by other pets.
 This could have left them afraid to use a litter box because of the scent.
 Another animal may even have ‘stood guard’ over the tray, refusing to let your cat in.

-Thankfully, an old cat can learn new tricks, even if your cat thinks that it’s normal to go to sleep in its litter tray.
+Thankfully, an old cat can learn new skills, even if it thinks that it’s normal to go to sleep in its litter tray.
 You will need to show patience and understanding.
-This guide will explain how you train an older cat to use a litter tray.
+We will explain how to train an older cat to use a litter tray.